Speeding up team communications

 "Our work with Red Bull Racing is a great example of our network's strength and global reach.
 In the intense environment of Formula 1 racing, it's extremely important that the team can rely on the technology in place – it can make a difference between victory and defeat.
 The Red Bull Racing team is committed to innovating and excelling in the world of Formula 1.
 Securing eight major titles in 11 years, the team's enthusiasm mirrors our drive to support technical innovation," said Bernard Yee, Regional Vice President, AT&T Asia Pacific

 Winning the race – then and now

-However, no matter what planning and preparations take place ahead of the race, anything can happen on the big day.
-After Sebastian Vettel’s first lap collision at the Brazilian race in 2012, the team, with the help of the new network capabilities, was able to react quickly and assess the impact on the car’s performance immediately and send instructions directly to the track ahead of the first pit stop.
-The engineers were then able to act swiftly and make alterations which helped to reduce the risk of the damage worsening throughout the remainder of the race.
-This rapid recovery was especially important in this instance since this race was the Championship decider during which Fernando Alonso and Sebastian Vettel were both fiercely battling it out for the coveted number one position.
+In contrast, in 2012, Sebastian Vettel had a collision in the first lap of the Brazilian race.
+The team, with the help of the new network abilities, reacted quickly and sent instructions directly to the track ahead of the first pit stop.
+The engineers made alterations swiftly which helped reduce the risk of the damage getting worse throughout the rest of the race.
+The rapid recovery was especially important as this race was the Championship decider, and Fernando Alonso and Sebastian Vettel were fiercely battling.

 What lies ahead…